Tutorial

 Less than 23000

-First we are going to get the 5 digits.
-Python has a nice tool for this called
+First you are going to get the 5 digits.
+Python has a tool for this

-which gives us directly the integers from a given bound to another:
+which directly gives the integers from a given bound to

 digits = range(1, 6)